XertroV/MarketcoinWhitepaper/README.md

 # Marketcoin: A Peer-to-Peer Exchange System for Bitcoin-like Currencies

-Draft for public comment and contribution
+Draft for public comment and contribution.

+If you have any query or contibution in regards to this paper, please raise an issue.
+This includes but is not limited to: if something is not clear enough, or you think you've spotted something that needs to be considered.

 ## Abstract